freifeld/cpabDiffeo/README.md

 # The 1st 1 is for the horizontal boundary, the 2nd is for the vertical boundary;
 # mixed boundary types are not supported at the moment.
 ```
-In this case, **however**, if you use tess=I (which is the default) you will also need to set valid_outside to 1 (by default it is set to 0) while if you use tess=II you will need to use more than a single cell (which is the default) as the base level (since the only affine velocity on a single cell which is zero at the boundary is the one which is zero everywhere).
+In this case, **however**, if you use tess=I (which is the default) you will also need to set valid_outside to 1 (by default it is set to 0) while if you use tess=II you will need to use more than a single cell (which is the default) as the base level (since the only affine velocity on a single cell which is zero at the boundary is the one which is zero everywhere), e.g., you can set it to a 2x2 grid.
 Here is how these calls look like:
 ```
 python cpa2d/TransformWrapper_example_usage_cmdline.py --zero_v_across_bdry 1 1 --valid_outside 0
 python cpa2d/TransformWrapper_example_usage_cmdline.py --tess=II --zero_v_across_bdry 1 1 --base 2 2